rapsoj/crop-yield-estimate/final-submission/README.md

 4) **initial feature selection** (dropping raw and very sparse variables)
 5) **dimensionality reduction** (PCA with 21 components)
 6) **clustering** (k-means for k ranging from 2 to 5, using different sets of features)
-7) **2nd feature selection** (top_cols), selecting only features with significant predictive power (this is based on Shapley values, as examined from our model using a train-test split on the training set.
-This model, along with Shapley values visualizations, can be found in the shapley_model.ipynb notebook)
+7) **2nd feature selection** (top_cols), selecting only features with significant predictive power (this is based on Shapley values, as examined from our model using a train-test split on the training set)
 8) **modeling** using XGBoost, LightGBM and Cat… (?); training on the entire training dataset
 9) **predictions** on the test set and exportation